 Do we owe parents our gratitude for our upbringing?
 What if they haven’t done such a great job?
 And anyway, perhaps we inevitably resent all the forces that have shaped the characters that confine and limit us.
 If so, the quest for filial gratitude is ultimately hopeless.
 It could even be a kind of madness: a foolish attempt to transcend the same formative forces that we resent in our parents, to be “unaccommodated,” free of the “plague of custom.”
-Wes and Erin discuss William Shakespeare’s King Lear.
+Wes and Erin give an analysis of William Shakespeare’s King Lear.

 Thanks to Tyler Hislop for the audio editing on this episode.